Exploring Isle Royale

 Summer visitors paddle across Isle Royale's Tobin Harbor.

-Even so, Isle Royale is one of the best places in the world to see one.
+That makes Isle Royale one of the best places in the world to see moose.

 As I hiked along, I was joined by Elliot Stephens and Sarah Kidnie of Clinton Township, Mich., who said they'd seen moose four times, twice at the Rock Harbor campground.